ASHISHKUMAR2411/Blockchain-based-eCommerce-Warranty-system-fg4/README.md

 ### Installation

-In order to install this application , follow the following steps carefully:
+In order to install this application, follow the following steps carefully:

 1. Download the code in your local system
 2. Open VS Code and open the project directory
-3. Now open console and type 'cd backend' and hit enter.
+3. Now open the console and type 'cd backend' and hit enter.
-4. You will move in backend directory.
-There in console type npm install and press enter
+4. You will move to the backend directory.
+There is the console type npm install and press enter
-5. This command will install all of the neccesary nodemodules in your project folder.(Make sure you have node      installed in your system)
+5. This command will install all of the necessary node modules in your project folder.
+(Make sure you have a node      installed in your system)
-6. Do the same in frontend folder in another console.
+6. Do the same in the frontend folder in another console.
-7. Now in bakend console type 'nodemon start' and start the server.
-In frontend console type 'npm start' and        start the frontend.
+7. Now in the backend console type 'nodemon start' and start the server.
+In the frontend console type, 'npm start' and start the frontend.
-8. You have sucessfully installed the project.
+8. You have successfully installed the project.

 ## Problem Statement